Finite Element Complexes in Two Dimensions: Introduction

 The rest of this paper is organized as follows.
 The de Rham complex and BGG framework are reviewed in Section~\ref{sec:hilbertcomplex}.
 In Section~\ref{sec:geodecomp2d} the geometric decomposition of $C^m$-conforming finite elements in two dimensions is studied.
 Finite element de Rham complexes with various smoothness are constructed in Section~\ref{sec:femderhamcomplex}.
-More finite element complexes with or without BBG approach are developed in Section~\ref{sec:femcomplexbgg}.
+More finite element complexes based on the BGG approach are developed in Section~\ref{sec:femcomplexbgg}.